duclit/lace-lang/README.md

 Lace is an efficient, modern and predictable procedural programming language written in [rust](https://www.rust-lang.org/).
 It takes advantage of the compact and write-once-run-anywhere nature of bytecode, while eliminating an entire class of errors by using static typing (a dynamic type is still available, but it's use is discouraged unless required).
 * Easy to debug - Type-safety, null-safety, and prevention of unintended mutations help you write bug free code.
-* Blazingly fast - Static-typing, a register based VM and a JIT compiler allows lace to be faster than most interpreted languages.
+* Blazingly fast - Static-typing, a rust-like GC and a JIT compiler allows lace to be faster than most interpreted languages.

 > This project is under development, and the above points might not be true yet.